snakewizardd/dda_scaffold/README.md

 ---

-## 🌟 The Magnum Opus: DDA-X Framework
+## 🌟 The DDA-X Framework

 > **"The mind is not a vessel to be filled, but a fire to be kindled — and sometimes, protected from the wind."**

-DDA-X is the **first agent framework that models psychological realism** in artificial intelligence.
+DDA-X is an agent framework that models **psychological realism** in artificial intelligence.
 Unlike traditional reinforcement learning which optimizes for reward, DDA-X agents possess:

 -   **Identity** — A persistent sense of self that survives across contexts
--   **Rigidity** — Defensive responses to surprise, just like biological minds
+-   **Rigidity** — Defensive responses to surprise, inspired by biological stress responses
 -   **Memory** — Experience weighted by emotional salience, not just relevance
 -   **Society** — Trust dynamics that emerge from predictability, not agreement
--   **Metacognition** — Self-awareness of their own cognitive state
+-   **Metacognition** — Structured self-reporting of internal cognitive state

 This isn't just another LLM wrapper.
-It's a **complete theory of cognitive agency** with mathematical foundations.
+It's a **coherent theory of cognitive agency** with testable mathematical formulations.

 ---